Customer Reviews / Testimonials

 This graph shows the temperature difference with and without

-reading numerous articles on how a radiant barrier can reduce summer heat
+After reading numerous articles on how a radiant barrier can reduce summer heat

 gain and winter heat loss, I decided to test the effect this had on my home.
 I

 Louis De Roche.

-my satisfaction, near elation, about the effectiveness of this product.
-I purchased
+express my satisfaction, near elation, about the effectiveness of this product.

-(home built in 1976).
+insulation (home built in 1976).
 Our upstairs bedrooms were consistently 8-10

 degrees warmer (summer time cooling) than the main floor.
 I looked in to

 Upon installation, the results were immediately felt.
 During